 WTF are FODMAPs?

-Even though this whole FODMAP concept is just starting to buzz here in America, it’s been super influential in Australia since 2005, which is when a research group at Melbourne’s Monash University figured out that food with short-chain carbs are poorly absorbed, which leads to (drumroll) bloating.
-“They pull water inside the small intestine and are fermented by gut bacteria, the combination of which creates this bloating sensation,” Scarlata, who is a FODMAPs expert says.
+Even though this whole FODMAP concept is just starting to buzz here in America, it’s been super influential in Australia since 2005, when a research group at Melbourne’s Monash University figured out that food with short-chain carbs are poorly absorbed, which leads to (drumroll) bloating.
+“They pull water inside the small intestine and are fermented by gut bacteria, the combination of which creates this bloating sensation,” says Scarlata, who is a FODMAPs expert.
 “People who have IBS have very sensitive intestines and the stretching really contributes to a lot of pain.”